open-sdg/open-sdg-site-starter/_pages/faq.md

 - **Statistics in progress (grey):** We have found a suitable source of data for this indicator or relevant proxy at national level.
 We are currently quality assuring the data and preparing it for publication.

-- **Exploring data sources (white):** We are still looking for a suitable data source for this indicator.
+- **No data available (white):** We are still looking for a suitable data source for this indicator.

 - **Not applicable (striped):** This indicator is not applicable in the national context.